 You change your hair color every week, you’re likely to weaken your hair, making it brittle and much more likely to fall out.
 The harsh chemicals in hair colorings can also damage your scalp, weakening the follicles holding your hair in place.

 You’re probably used to your pet shedding hair between the seasons.
-But, what you may not realize is that the seasonal weather changes also affect humans.
+But, what you may not realize is that seasonal weather changes also affect humans.
 As the temperature drops, your scalp and hair are likely to become drier.
 This can result in excess shedding.

 In the summer, your body fights to maintain hair coverage as you need it to protect you from the sun.
 This isn’t an issue in the winter.
-Hence your body will allow the hair shedding.
+Hence your body will allow hair shedding.

 Using styling appliances, such as straighteners and blow dryers, every day will damage your hair, especially if the appliances are on high heat.
 The tools will dry your hair, increasing the risk of breakages and shedding.